 This paper is organized as follows.
-In Sec.
-II, we define the coupled spin-pseudospin model that describes the spin and charge degrees of freedom of the anisotropic Hubbard ladder at quarter filling.
+In §2, we define the coupled spin-pseudospin model that describes the spin and charge degrees of freedom of the anisotropic Hubbard ladder at quarter filling.
 Some details of the method of calculation are also given.
-In Sec.
-III, we present results of calculation, including the staggered susceptibility for pseudospins, the spin and pseudospin excitation spectra, and the temperature dependence of the uniform spin susceptibility and specific heat.
-Discussion on the experimental relevance to α' -NaV2O5 and summary of the paper will be given in Sec.
-IV.
+In §3, we present the results of calculation which include the staggered susceptibility for pseudospins, the spin and pseudospin excitation spectra, and the temperature dependence of the uniform spin susceptibility and specific heat.
+Discussion on the experimental relevance to α' -NaV2O5 and summary of the paper will be given in §4.